arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Why is testing multithreading / concurrent code so difficult?
 * What is a Race Condition?
 Code an example, using whatever language you like.
 * What is a Deadlock?
 Would you be able to write some code that is affected by deadlocks?
 * What is Process Starvation?
+If you need, let's review its definition.
 * What is a Wait Free algorithm?